LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 Two things to note:

-1. The first line, called a "shebang"[^shebang], tells Bash what program to run the script through.
+1. The first line, called a "shebang",[^shebang] tells Bash what program to run the script through.
 In this case, it's a Bash script.
 2. The rest of the file is a sequence of commands, one per line, just as you would type them into the shell.

 For simple scripts, this may be all you need!